vdhamer/Photo-Club-Hub/.github/README.md

 The app currently has now way of knowing that one is a replacement of the other.
 The "new" club will be loaded, but the "old" club will stay in the database.
 Resulting in two clubs instead of one.
 For now the workaround is to delete the old and unwanted club.
 In the future this can be automated by detecting items that are in the local database, but are no longer on the online lists.
-With this automation, the swipe-to-delete function can also be removed.
+With this automation, the swipe-to-delete function can also be removed.</p>

 Although you _can_ use swipe-to-delete to get the local data to match the online data, a user may prefer to uninstall and reinstall the app.